anisarambelieva/devops-upskill-final-project/README.md

 - When a PR which contains the key of the Jira issue is opened, the issue is moved to the "Code Review" column.
 - When the PR is merged, the issue is sent to the "Done" column.

 Once the PR is merged to main, a pipeline in CodePipelines gets triggered.
-AWS’s CodeStar Connections are used to manage the integration between GitHub and CodePipeline.
-Note that the infrastructure for the deployment pipeline e.g. CodePipeline, CodeBuild, the IAM policies and roles, S3 bucket etc. are provisioned manually.
+[AWS’s CodeStar Connections](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) are used to manage the integration between GitHub and CodePipeline.
+Note that the infrastructure for the deployment pipeline e.g. CodePipeline, CodeBuild, the IAM policies and roles, ECR, S3 bucket etc. are provisioned manually.

+To provision the required infrastructure follow these steps.
+- Make sure you have access to the AWS account.
+- Assume the role using which you'll provision the resources.
+- Make sure you have terraform installed locally.
+Find intallation instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+- Run `cd terraform-initial-setup` to select the right folder.
+- Run `terrafom plan` and `terraform apply` to provision the resources.
+- Go to the AWS console and check if the resources are created.

-The pipeline will execute the following stages:
+A CodePipeline is one of these resources we just created.
+The pipeline executes the following stages:

 1. **Source** - where it downloads the code package from GitHub and stores it in the S3 Bucket.
 2. **Build Docker image** - build the docker image from a Dockerfile and push it to an existing ECR registry
 3. **Terraform Plan** - where CodeBuild will execute the `terraform plan` and copy the `tfplan` into S3
-4. **Review** - waits for someone to review the `tfplan` and approve to proceed with the `apply`
+4. **Approve** - waits for someone to review the `tfplan` and approve to proceed with the `apply`
 5. **Apply** - If approved, this stage will fire up CodeBuild to do the `terraform apply` on the preexisting `tfplan` file.

 Also, if a CodeBuild project fails, an email is sent to the subsribed stakeholders.